zoka/webREPLdemo/README.md

 the following procedure:

  * Start application locally (see bellow for instructions)
- * The initial username is admin , password clojars, can be removed it once you add yourself as a another user.
+ * The initial username is admin , password clojars, this user can be removed once you add yourself as a another user.
  * Log in and add/modify blog entry.
  * Shut down the application and redeploy it with updated `sdb.db` on Heroku